 IDN Variant Labels

-IDN Variant Labels generated by an IDN table must be a) allocated to the same registrant, or b) blocked from registration.
+IDN Variant Labels generated by an IDN table must be a) allocated to the same registrant as for the primary IDN label, or b) blocked from registration.

 Only IDN Variant Labels with a disposition of "allocatable" may be included in the DNS.
 IDN Variant Labels must only be delegated into the DNS ("activated") as requested by the registrant (or corresponding registrar), except in cases where a registry-side approach is explicitly expressed in the IDN policies for a particular language/script.